0xMordecai/docker-by-example/Docker-logging/best-practices/cheatsheet.md

 temporarily in your virtual machine and use another container to push the logs to your chosen log analytics solution using the old-fashioned way.
 That way, you decouple dependency on an external service to run your application.

+You can use the logging driver that exports log directly to your log analytics solution within the log forwarder container.
+There are many logging drivers available that support many log targets.
+Always mark the logs in such a way that the containers appear as an entity on their own.
+That will disassociate containers with virtual machines, and you can then make the best use of a distributed container-based architecture.